Sep9

 Assures our own transformation, becoming more and more like Christ Jesus.

-HOW TO BEHOLD THE GLORY OF THE LORD
+HOW WE SEE THE GLORY OF THE LORD TODAY

 -

-We behold the glory of the Lord through the eyes of faith.
+We See the Glory of the Lord through His character & nature.

 -